Pictured above is the starting 11 for the Carlisle Indian Industrial

 yard field goal (he had beaten them 3-0 on a field goal the previous

 Carlisle vs. Princeton vs. Penn State

-an AP poll in 1911.
+rankings come from my 1911 top 25, which is based on a hypothetical AP poll (within logical reason of course).
 Click on the links in the table headers to see Carlisle, Princeton, or Penn State's full schedule at the

 Football Data Warehouse.
 I'll get to Western champion Minnesota after I've dealt with the East.